DIY Shea Butter Lip Balm (great for cold sores)

 - 1 oz Beeswax

-- 1 oz Coconut Oil – raw, organic, hand-pressed coconut oil
+- 1 oz Coconut Oil

-- 1 tsp Honey – organic, raw honey
+- 1 tsp Honey

-- 10 drops lemon balm essential oil
+- 15-20 drops Lemon essential oil

 - 5 drops Roman chamomile essential oil

-- 3-5 drops lavender essential oil
+- 3-5 drops Lavender essential oil

-- 2-4 drops orange essential oil
+- 2-4 drops Orange essential oil

 - Fill a medium pot about half full with tap water and place on the stove.
 Create a double boiler and place a smaller pot inside of the medium one.
 Turn on stovetop to low/medium heat.

-- Add shea butter, beeswax, and coconut oil to the small pot and allow all ingredients to melt.
+- Add shea butter, beeswax, and coconut oil to the pot and allow all ingredients to melt.
 Whisk to help them melt.

 - Once melted, turn off stovetop heat.